FTLam11/fronk-tolks/README.md

 ---

-# I wanna live in imaginaryland
+# I wanna live in Imaginaryland

 In an ideal world, we would write perfect code and not care about testing.
 Business rules would also be static, so we would just